 Matic was a key member of the Chelsea side that won the Premier League under Mourinho in 2014/15, the holding midfielder that allowed Cesc Fabregas to flex his creative muscles knowing the defence was protected.
 Mourinho would leave Chelsea in 2015 and eventually rocked up at Manchester United, later to be joined by Matic (fresh off the back of another Premier League title win).

-The Serbian’s arrival was meant to strengthen the Man Utd midfield under Mourinho and it did, but the Portuguese manager would be sacked just over a year later ending their association.
-However, a second reunion has since transpired this summer after Matic joined Mourinho’s Roma, making 38 appearances so far.
+The Serbian’s arrival was meant to strengthen the Man Utd midfield under Mourinho and it did, but the Portuguese manager would be sacked just over a year later ending their association. a second reunion transpired last summer after Matic joined Mourinho’s Roma, making 38 appearances so far.